MiCottOn/DejaVue/README.md

 <p>3. <code>npm run build</code></p>
 <p>4.
 Open Chrome extension page</p>
 <p>5.
 Check "developer mode"</p>
 <p>6.
-Click "load unpacked extension", and choose shells/chrome.</p>
+Click "load unpacked extension", and choose the root folder.</p>

 ### Want to help contribute?
 Fork the repo and have at it!